termux/termux-packages/README.md

 Build environment using Docker
 ==============================
-On other Linux distributions than Ubuntu 16.04 (or on other platforms than Linux) the best course of action is to use Docker to setup a build environment.

-A Docker container for building packages can be setup with:
+On other Linux distributions than Ubuntu 16.04 (or on other platforms than Linux) the best course of action is to setup a Docker container for building packages by executing:

     ./scripts/run-docker.sh

 This will setup a container (from an image created by [scripts/Dockerfile](scripts/Dockerfile)) suitable for building packages.